Keeping you safe is our top priority. What to expect when you visit LMH Health

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your condition has changed or if the cancer has recurred (come back).
 These tests are sometimes called follow-up tests or check-ups.

-Treatment of stage I mycosis fungoides may include the following:
+Treatment of newly diagnosed stage I and stage II mycosis fungoides may include the following:

-Treatment of stage III mycosis fungoides is palliative (to relieve symptoms and improve the quality of life) and may include the following:
+Treatment of newly diagnosed stage III and stage IV mycosis fungoides including Sézary syndrome is palliative (to relieve symptoms and improve the quality of life) and may include the following:

-Treatment of recurrent mycosis fungoides and the Sézary syndrome is usually within a clinical trial and may include the following:
+Treatment of recurrent mycosis fungoides including Sézary syndrome may be within a clinical trial and may include the following:

 For general cancer information and other resources from the National Cancer Institute, see the following: